phlummox/git-force-push-action/README.md

 The target branch needn't have the same name as the source (indeed it probably shouldn't, if both are on GitHub and have actions enabled.)

+## status

+Experimental - I was just trying out creating a GitHub action.
+There are probably easier ways to do this (e.g. just use a GitHub SECRET and a plain bash script in a workflow step).

 ## example workflow

 **Step 1**